johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.21 Advanced Weather Briefs and Preflight Planning.md

 - [[PPL.3 Weather Briefs and Preflight Planning]]

 ### Schedule
-3 hour ground, practice on multiple flights
+1 hour ground, practice on multiple flights

+> [!note]
+> Can be completed at the same time as with [[PPL.22 Pilotage and Dead Reckoning]].

 ### Lesson Elements
 1. [[PAVE]] and [[NWKRAFT]]